apache/griffin/griffin-doc/measure/measure-configuration-guide.md

 - **sinks**: Whitelisted sink types for this job.
 Note: no sinks will be used, if empty or omitted.

 ### <a name="data-connector"></a>Data Connector
-- **type**: Data connector type, "AVRO", "HIVE", "TEXT-DIR" for batch mode, "KAFKA" for streaming mode.
+- **type**: Data connector type: "AVRO", "HIVE", "TEXT-DIR", "CUSTOM" for batch mode; "KAFKA", "CUSTOM" for streaming mode.
 - **version**: Version string of data connector type.
 - **config**: Configure parameters of each data connector type.
 	+ avro data connector